lucasjoliveau/doc/fr/legal/terms/enterprise.md

 The parties acknowledge that the Customer’s database may contain Personal Data, for which the Customer is the Controller.
-This data will be processed by Odoo SA when the Customer instructs so, by using any of the Services that require a database (e.g. the Cloud Hosting Services or the Database Upgrade Service), or if the Customer transfers their database or a part of their database to Odoo SA for any reason pertaining to this Agreement.
+This data will be processed by Konvergo ERP SA when the Customer instructs so, by using any of the Services that require a database (e.g. the Cloud Hosting Services or the Database Upgrade Service), or if the Customer transfers their database or a part of their database to Konvergo ERP SA for any reason pertaining to this Agreement.

 This processing will be performed in conformance with Data Protection Legislation.
-In particular, Odoo SA commits to:
+In particular, Konvergo ERP SA commits to:

-  * (a) only process the Personal Data when and as instructed by the Customer, and for the purpose of performing one of the Services under this Agreement, unless required by law to do so, in which case Odoo SA will provide prior notice to the Customer, unless the law forbids it ;
+  * (a) only process the Personal Data when and as instructed by the Customer, and for the purpose of performing one of the Services under this Agreement, unless required by law to do so, in which case Konvergo ERP SA will provide prior notice to the Customer, unless the law forbids it ;

-  * (b) ensure that all persons within Odoo SA authorised to process the Personal Data have committed themselves to confidentiality ;
+  * (b) ensure that all persons within Konvergo ERP SA authorised to process the Personal Data have committed themselves to confidentiality ;

   * (c) implement and maintain appropriate technical and organizational measures to protect the Personal Data against unauthorized or unlawful processing and against accidental loss, destruction, damage, theft, alteration or disclosure ;

-  * (d) forward promptly to the Customer any Data Protection request that was submitted to Odoo SA with regard to the Customer’s database ;
+  * (d) forward promptly to the Customer any Data Protection request that was submitted to Konvergo ERP SA with regard to the Customer’s database ;

   * (e) notify the Customer promptly upon becoming aware of and confirming any accidental, unauthorized, or unlawful processing of, disclosure of, or access to the Personal Data ;

-  * (f) notify the Customer if the processing instructions infringe applicable Data Protection Legislation, in the opinion of Odoo SA;
+  * (f) notify the Customer if the processing instructions infringe applicable Data Protection Legislation, in the opinion of Konvergo ERP SA;

   * (g) make available to the Customer all information necessary to demonstrate compliance with the Data Protection Legislation, allow for and contribute reasonably to audits, including inspections, conducted or mandated by the Customer;

-  * (h) permanently delete all copies of the Customer’s database in possession of Odoo SA, or return such data, at the Customer’s choice, upon termination of this Agreement, subject to the delays specified in Odoo SA’s [Privacy Policy](https://www.odoo.com/privacy) ;
+  * (h) permanently delete all copies of the Customer’s database in possession of Konvergo ERP SA, or return such data, at the Customer’s choice, upon termination of this Agreement, subject to the delays specified in Konvergo ERP SA’s [Privacy Policy](https://www.odoo.com/privacy) ;

-With regard to points (d) to (f), the Customer agrees to provide Odoo SA with accurate contact information at all times, as necessary to notify the Customer’s Data Protection responsible.
+With regard to points (d) to (f), the Customer agrees to provide Konvergo ERP SA with accurate contact information at all times, as necessary to notify the Customer’s Data Protection responsible.

 #### Subprocessors

-The Customer acknowledges and agrees that in order to provide the Services, Odoo SA may use third-party service providers (Subprocessors) to process Personal Data.
-Odoo SA commits to only use Subprocessors in compliance with Data Protection Legislation.
-This use will be covered by a contract between Odoo SA and the Subprocessor that provides guarantees to that effect.
-Odoo SA’s Privacy Policy, published at <https://www.odoo.com/privacy> provides up- to-date information regarding the names and purposes of Subprocessors currently in use by Odoo SA for the execution of the Services.
+The Customer acknowledges and agrees that in order to provide the Services, Konvergo ERP SA may use third-party service providers (Subprocessors) to process Personal Data.
+Konvergo ERP SA commits to only use Subprocessors in compliance with Data Protection Legislation.
+This use will be covered by a contract between Konvergo ERP SA and the Subprocessor that provides guarantees to that effect.
+Konvergo ERP SA’s Privacy Policy, published at <https://www.odoo.com/privacy> provides up- to-date information regarding the names and purposes of Subprocessors currently in use by Konvergo ERP SA for the execution of the Services.

 ### 6.6 Termination